Skip to content

 Base rules (code-quality, testing, security, error-handling) apply to every language.
 Language and framework rules layer on top — Go, TypeScript, Python, React, Next.js, Chi, and more. edikt detects your stack and picks the right combination.

 Compiled governance and rule packs share the same enforcement surface — .claude/rules/.
-Together they define everything Claude must follow. edikt works upstream of your linter.
-Rules tell Claude the standards before it writes code — so the linter rarely fires.
+Together they define everything the model must follow.

 Lifecycle hooks

-Nine hooks govern the session lifecycle — ensuring governance stays present throughout, not just at session start:
+15 lifecycle hooks govern the session — ensuring governance stays present throughout, not just at session start.
+The ones most relevant day to day:

 HookWhat it does